 4. Faribault, Minnesota

 Start the day with a visit to the Faribault Woolen Mill.
-Take a tour and learn all about the history, then visit the gift shop and treat yourself to a warm blanket.
-Afterward, grab lunch at the Redemption, then take pictures with all the tilt-a-whirls located around town.
+Take a tour to learn all its history, then visit the gift shop and treat yourself to a warm blanket.
+Afterward, grab lunch at the Redemption, then take pictures with the tilt-a-whirls located around town.
 Finally, finish the day with a cocktail at 10,000 Drops Craft Distillers.
 Looking for more information?
 Read my full blog post on Faribault here.

 5. Red Wing, Minnesota